andersevenrud/ha-nexa-bridge-x/HELP.md

 with a description of the problem and copies of any errors from HA logs, and preferrably data dumps from your bridge.

+There's also a [discord server](https://discord.gg/CaZS5uWN) where you can ask for help, but using Github is always preferred.

 Providing data dumps can be done with utilities like [Postman](https://www.postman.com/downloads/).

 The most critical data comes from `http://<bridge-ip-address>/api/info` and